-Keppel Data Centres Holding (KDCH) is on a mission to strengthen Singapore’s competitive edge as a data center region by signing two memoranda.
+Keppel Data Centers Holding (KDCH) is on a mission to strengthen Singapore's competitive edge as a data center region by signing two memoranda.

 The goal of the memoranda is to research and explore different innovative spaces in Singapore that could be used for data centers.

 The first, a Memorandum of Understanding (MOU), is between KDCH and JTC, a Singaporean real estate company.